wgmyers/x-clacks-overhead/README.md

 # gnu_terry_pratchett
-Display the X-Clacks-Overhead in Clacks Semaphore
+Display the X-Clacks-Overhead in Clacks Semaphore (addon/extension for Firefox)

 In tribute to the late Sir Terry Pratchett many websites are adding the message "GNU Terry Pratchett" into the html header "X-Clacks-Overhead".
 This plugin allows you to see when a website is using the header and read the message included.
 The message is also displayed visually in the semaphore style from the upcoming board game "Clacks" by Backspindle Games.